DelroyGayle/manx-airlines-booking-system-pp4-version2/README.md

 ### Airline Criteria

 #### Infant Passengers Criteria
-In the Airline Travel Industry, all airlines generally adhere to the following criteria regarding Infant Pasengers :-
+In the Airline Travel Industry, all airlines generally adhere to the following criteria regarding Infant Passengers :-

 1. Infants are defined as passengers who are under 2 years of age.
 2. There cannot be more infants on a booking than adults.
 That is, *one infant per one adult passenger*.